Meadowlarke/Bibliography/Bibliography.md

 ### Garcia, Luis-Manuel.
 2015.
 “Beats, Flesh, and Grain: Sonic Tactility and Affect in Electronic Dance Music.” _Sound Studies_ 1 (1): 59–76.

-> p.
 59: Feelings as multi-modal

-> p.
 61: Bass.

-> p.
 62: ADSR and amplitude envelopes.

-> p.
 64: "Bass materialism"

-> p.
 65: Timbre

-> p.
 66: Sounds of the body.

-> p.
 67: Grain, but not Barthes.

-> p.
 70: Granular synthesis.

-> p.
 72: Texture.